andy5995/vs-fltk/README.md

 > [!WARNING]
 > Safety & Security policies have not been implemented or fully tested yet.
-> Running untrusted XML files on VS can lead to arbitrary execution of code on your machine with your user privileges.
+> Running untrusted XML files on VS can lead to [arbitrary code execution](./docs/safety-policies.md) on your machine with your user privileges.

 ![hero image](./docs/hero-img.webp)

 Hey, you there!
 Yes you!
 May I entertain you with something slightly cursed?
 Have you ever woken up in the middle of the night, thinking:

 > "Maaan, I'd really love to put a pinch of C, JS and WASM into my XML files and get a UI with vibes out of the 90' for my fancy codebase".

 Well, you should eat lighter before nighttime.
 Still, it is your lucky day, & this project might be for you!